Day of the Dead in Mexico City

 Each year, thousands of Mexicans and a fair amount of tourists flock to Mixquic, a community southeast of Mexico City that is known for its elaborate Day of the Dead celebration.
 Streets are lined with homemade and seemingly-professional alters and crowded with celebrators dressed in elaborate costumes; women offer intricate face paint designs for $1 or $2; and cemeteries are overflowing with flowers and candles.
 Traditional Mexican street food like tacos, tortas (sandwiches made on puffy telera bread), and grilled corn topped with mayonaise, cheese, and chili pepper are plentiful, in addition to the seasonal "dead bread" and ponche, a warm and sweet fruit punch full of chunks of guava, pear, plum, and sugar cane.

 I included a trip to Mixquic in the group tour I led and will absolutely include it in subsequent tours, which I plan to hold every November.
-If interested in joining, please contact me!
+I will be leading a 2018 Mexico City Day of the Dead trip, if interested, please contact me!